ibrado/jekyll-paginate-content/README.md

       x_cats: $.categories
 ```

-In this case, `x_tags` and `x_cats` are used to store the original tags and categories for generating a list of related posts only for last pages or the single-page views. `comments` and `share` are likewise used to turn on the sections for [Disqus](https://disqus.com/) comments and social media sharing for those pages.
+`x_tags` and `x_cats` are used in this case to store the original tags and categories for generating a list of related posts only for last pages or single-page views. `comments` and `share` are likewise used to turn on the sections for comments and social media sharing for these pages.

+## Making a trail/pager

+## Search Engine Optimization (SEO)

 ## Demo